lx358hcl/jobbifi/README.md

 - arbeidsplassen.no
 - ifinavnet.no

-## Project status:
+## Prosjekt status:
-- Discontinued.
+- Vedlikeholdes ikke lenger.